- I Tried Universal Yums, But Was It Worth The Money? - May 23, 2023

 Are you looking around for a meal kit delivery service that will help to make your life easier?

-I decided to go ahead and choose to go with a cheap meal kit delivery service option.
-There aren’t many meal kit delivery options available on the market that cater to budget-friendly options.
-However, I would like to clarify this statement because I think some people are going to get confused.
 There aren’t many meal service options available on the market that truly cater to a cost-affordable option.
 If you’ve got a family of four or five to feed, spending $8 or more per serving just isn’t affordable.
-And even though I don’t have a family of four to feed, I’m also not looking to Shell out a lot of money per serving unless I’m investing in quality ingredients or fancier meals.
+And even though I don’t have a family of four to feed, I’m also not looking to shell out a lot of money per serving unless I’m investing in quality ingredients or fancier meals.
+And, yes, the meals have to be easy to make and taste really good!

 My Ordering Experience with EveryPlate

 After you go through and select the meals that you like to receive in your kit, everything will be shipped to your door.
-Also, EveryPlate says all of the meal options at the offer can be cooked in your home in less than 30 minutes.
+EveryPlate says all of the meal options they offer can be cooked in your home in less than 30 minutes.
+A big promise, will they deliver?

 After signing up the first time, you will get to choose the first day you receive your EveryPlate plan.
 Plus, you can highlight any delivery instructions that you would like the delivery driver to follow.
 For example, if you want your delivery driver to leave your subscription box at the front door, you can choose the “leave at front door” option available on the drop-down menu.